Factor the following polynomial6x3+9x2−15x6x^3+9x^2-15x | Study Prep in Pearson+

 Identify the greatest common factor (GCF) of all the terms in the polynomial \$6x^3 + 9x^2 - 15x\(.
 Look at the coefficients (6, 9, and 15) and the variable parts (\)x^3\(, \)x^2\(, and \)x$) to find the GCF.

-Factor out the GCF from each term.
-This means dividing each term by the GCF and writing the polynomial as the product of the GCF and the resulting polynomial inside parentheses.
+Factor out the GCF from each term of the polynomial.
+This means dividing each term by the GCF and writing the polynomial as the product of the GCF and the resulting simplified polynomial.

-Focus on factoring the polynomial inside the parentheses, which should now be a quadratic or simpler polynomial.
-In this case, it will be a trinomial or binomial expression.
+Focus on factoring the remaining polynomial inside the parentheses after factoring out the GCF.
+The polynomial inside will be a quadratic expression in terms of \(x\).

-Use factoring techniques such as finding two numbers that multiply to the product of the leading coefficient and the constant term, and add to the middle term's coefficient, or apply other factoring methods like grouping if applicable.
+Use factoring techniques for quadratics, such as finding two numbers that multiply to the product of the quadratic coefficient and the constant term, and add to the middle term's coefficient.
+Then rewrite the quadratic as a product of two binomials.

-Write the fully factored form as the product of the GCF and the two binomials you found, ensuring the factors multiply back to the original polynomial.
+Write the fully factored form of the original polynomial as the product of the GCF and the two binomials found in the previous step.

 Watch next